osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 #### Create a Domain and inital project

-When executing the `create.py` command, the first time with `--domain`, it will create a new domain, an admin account and the first project webshop.
+When executing the `create.py` command, the first time with `--domain`, it will create a new domain, an admin account and the first project `webshop`.
 The admin account will be created in the default Domain of Openstack and can be used for the Service Provider to manager the complete domain.

 ```
-$ python3 src/create.py --domain democompany --name demouser
+$ python3 src/create.py --domain democompany --name webshop
 +----------------+----------------------+----------------------------------+
 | name           | value                | id                               |
 |----------------+----------------------+----------------------------------|